fumes/fumes.11ty/src/articles/nixon-park.md

   - fine-art-prints
 license: CC_BY_NC_ND
 thumb: nixon-park.jpg
-excerpt: "The bowly cement patch, you can see from Google Earth, in Nixon Park in Auckland, is every kid daily Skatepark.
+description: "The bowly cement patch, you can see from Google Earth, in Nixon Park in Auckland, is every kid daily Skatepark.
 Went there, shot some action...
 Check it out!"
 offwhite: offwhite
 fineartprints:
   - 190526_photo_rokma__MG_4467.jpg